Frequently Asked Questions (F.A.Q.)

 QUESTION: How do I qualify for a service permit?

 - You must be at least 18 years old.
 (If you are between 18 and 20 years old, there are restrictions on what you can do.
 See: What if I am between 18 and 20 years old? topic on this page.

-You must complete the service permit application form supplied by the OLCC.
+You must complete the service permit application form supplied by the OLCC on their web portal.

-You must take and pass an Alcohol Server Education class.
-There's a separate fee for the class, usually $25 to $40, which goes directly to the provider of the class.
+You must take an Alcohol Server Education class.
+There's a separate fee for the class of $18.99, which goes directly to the provider of the class.

 QUESTION: How do I apply for a service permit?

 ANSWER The OLCC now offers an online permit application please visit.